openai/evals/docs/plugin-eval.md

 Before sending a request to the model, we will iteratively call `plugin_actions` on the relevant plugins.
 One plugin instance will be used per sample, so plugins will retain state over that request.

-NOTE: By enabling plugins, we may mutate the overall message chain.
+NOTE: By enabling plugins, the input list may be mutated.
 Currently, we append the plugin's description to the end of the system message (Or insert a new system message if none was provided).
 This is done to ensure that the model has context to know how to use the plugin.

 ```JSON
 {